We Redesigned Our Website: Here’s What We Learned

 Let’s take a look at the other model.
 We’ve already discussed the Start With Why approach.
 It sounds pure – be true to yourself.

 A few years ago, I had the pleasure of accidentally walking into a talk by Tim Urban, author of the very popular Wait But Why (of no relation to the similarly-titled Simon Sinek book).
 He talked about one of his philosophies in his writing: he imagines a whole stadium filled to the brim with Tims.
 People exactly like him, who are interested in the same things, and think the same way.
-And he writes for them, because if he can do one thing well, it’s talk to himself.
+And he writes for them because if he can do one thing well, it’s talking to himself.
 And that’s how he’s found success – narrowing his focus to what really matters to him.

 But does leading from such an internal view naturally exclude the external – the people who ultimately can pay your bills?
 Is it naive to focus just on what matters to you, to the exclusion of thousands of potential customers?